 “I don’t know if there’s been a more impactful player than Ichiro, at least since I’ve been doing this,” said A’s manager Bob Melvin, who has been close friends with Ichiro since Melvin managed the Mariners in 2003-04.
 “He is beloved in Japan.
 He’s going to be in the Hall of Fame here.
 He’s going to be in the Hall of Fame in the U.S.

-Ichiro has stated numerous times that he has no wish to retire, but at 45, he’s unlikely to stick in the majors much longer.
+Ichiro has repeatedly stated that he has no wish to retire, but at 45, he’s unlikely to stick in the majors much longer.
 His influence in both countries cannot be overstated.
 He kick-started the wave of big-name Japanese players coming to the majors, and his success in Seattle established Japan as a major TV and merchandise market for MLB.

-“Even though Hideo Nomo had come over earlier, it really started with Ichiro,” said Jim Small, MLB’s vice president of international business.
+“Even though Hideo Nomo had come over earlier, it started with Ichiro,” said Jim Small, MLB’s vice president of international business.
 “There was some resentment within baseball in Japan about him going to the U.S. at the time; I think now that’s gone — the establishment of Japanese baseball wants to see how well those players can do against the best in the world.”

 There is a new group of Japanese players in the U.S., including Angels two-way player Shohei Ohtani, last season’s AL Rookie of the Year, and Seattle left-hander Yusei Kikuchi, who will start Thursday’s game against Oakland.

-MLB has its sights set even higher, though: India and its 1.1 billion population.
+MLB has its sights set even higher: India and its 1.1 billion population.
 Small said the league would spend the next three years exploring the market, helping bring baseball programs to schools, and taking advantage of TV and social media — 90 percent of the country uses connected devices.
 Plus, MLB finds that nations with a cricket background (such as Australia and New Zealand) adapt quickly to baseball.

-“I love the fact our game has become so international, and hopefully, there are more countries even beyond Japan where we see players coming from to the major leagues,” Beane said.
+“I love the fact our game has become so international, and hopefully, there are more countries beyond Japan where we see players coming from to the major leagues,” Beane said.
 “There’s going to be a time every major-league team has the entire globe covered.
 It’s going to happen sooner than later.